Honolua Bay Snorkeling: Maui’s Most Pristine Marine Preserve

 Best Time of Day to Snorkel Honolua Bay

-By late morning, boat traffic and wind often reduce visibility.
+By late morning or early afternoon, wind and boat traffic can reduce visibility.

 Is Honolua Bay Good for Beginners?